Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 - Added the main argument processor in game file for the guess and answer
 - (40 min)

+### 2024-01-06 - Added skeleton files
+- Created the files that were needed for the project
+- Added the includes in the header file and added the header include to all other files
+- (40 min)

 ## Tanzeem Hasan

 ### 2024-01-06 - Project Proposal